KDE/documentation-develop-kde-org/content/hig/style/imagery.md

 ----------

 -   Ensure images have the appropriate resolution for their containers.
-    Don\'t scale images beyond their native resolution; they will end up fuzzy or pixelated.
+    Don't scale images beyond their native resolution; they will end up fuzzy or pixelated.
--   Don\'t be afraid of larger image sizes.
+-   Don't be afraid of larger image sizes.
 Images are most effective when they can be seen.
 Tiny images lose much of their meaning (unless they are specifically crafted for small sizes).
 -   For example, consider a large contact photo (left) instead of a tiny